kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 }
 ```

 This string will be used to identify the type of `NSUserActivity` created for Employees.
-Next, add a computed property named `userActivityUserInfo`.
+Next add a computed property, to the extension, named `userActivityUserInfo`.

 ```swift
 public var userActivityUserInfo: [NSObject: AnyObject] {